 The head is only partially stitched on to form an open-able flap revealing the ear buds in the belly pouch.

-If you want to make a similar owl, this is the basic pattern (below).
+If you want to make a similar owl, this is the basic pattern (see Resources).
 I ended up going without wings but I’ll leave that executive decision to you.

 Copy what I did or pick your own colors.
 If it looks good to you, it’s good!
 That’s the royal rule of creativity.